ErikThorsell/erikthorsell.github.io/_posts/2022-09-14-interacting-with-kubernetes-from-a-pipeline.md

-When you work with Kubernetes you likely use `kubectl` from your local development environment.
-In your pipeline, however, you likely want to use a Service Account.
-This post outlines how to create such a Service Account and how to make use of it in a GitHub Workflow.
+This post outlines how to create a Service Account in a Kubernetes cluster and how to make use of it in a GitHub Workflow.

 # What we'll do